Rickodesea/Quicktouch/README.md

 ##The timer
 + The timer runs at the start of the game
-+ The timer ends the game when it its 0
++ The timer ends the game when it reaches 0

 ##Additional
 + The game will support interstitial Ads